BusinessDirt/obsidian-vault/01 - Projects/Onyx/Citrine.md

   - Vulkan
   - cpp
 ---
 Citrine is a layer of abstraction to the default vulkan.h header.
-It includes better err
+It includes better error handling as well as wrappers for Vulkan objects.